arcs-vr/arc-aframe-vue-template/README.md

 ## Installation

-Click the 'Use this template' button above, or do all of the following steps:
+Click the "Use this template" button above, [click here](https://github.com/arcs-vr/arc-vue-template/generate) to generate a GitHub repository, or do all of the following steps:

 ```bash
 git clone https://github.com/arcs-vr/arc-vue-template [project_name]